 The two main challenges I believe most hospitals are facing are, first, the inconsistency of government policy, and second, the disobedience of the general population not adhering to healthcare policy or measures that were put in place.

 How has COVID-19 impacted treatment of patients with other infectious diseases?
-Are resources still able to be mobilised effectively?
+Are resources still able to be mobilized effectively?

 In appointed COVID-19 referral hospitals, regular diagnostics and therapeutics activity for other infectious disease are generally suspended, preventing regular patients from accessing their therapies.
 Resources are difficult to access because pharmaceutical companies are shifting their production capacity to catch up with the main COVID-19 formularies, such as hydroxychloroquine or azithromycin.
 Distributors also tend to choose to deliver personal protective equipment (PPE) and COVID-19 related formularies instead of the regular medical goods.